marmelab/react-admin/docs/Permissions.md

 React components will use this method to determine if the current user can perform an `action` (e.g., "read", "update", "delete") on a particular `resource` (e.g., "posts", "posts.title", etc.) and optionally on a specific `record` (to implement record-level permissions).

-For example, let's assume that on login, the application receives a list of authorized resources.
+For example, let's assume that the application receives a list of authorized resources on login.
 The `authProvider` would look like this:

 ```tsx
 const authProvider = {